memgraph/docs/products/memgraph/v1.2.0/faq.md

 to be migrated to a cluster with the newer version of Memgraph.
 At the moment, we offer no downtime upgrades, but that’s a feature which is high on our priority list.
 What we do offer is support when the upgrade is needed.

+##### Can you implement custom Cypher procedures?

+Memgraph supports extending the query language with user-written procedures.
+These procedures are grouped into modules, which can then be loaded on startup.
+Query modules can be implemented by using the Python API or C API.
+Take a look at our guide [How to Implement Query Modules](how-to-guides-overview/implement-query-modules.md).